How networking within the Open Science community supports your own research

 About Dr Caroline Fischer

-Caroline Fischer is a Postdoc at the chair for Public and Nonprofit Management at Potsdam University.
-Her research areas are knowledge management and organisational learning, human resources management in the public sector and the digital transformation of public administration and its effects for employees and citizens.
+Since October 2021 Caroline Fischer has been assistant professor at Twente University in the Department of Public Administration.
+Her research is focused on knowledge management and organisational learning, human resources management in the public sector, the digital transformation of public administration and its effects on staff and citizens.

 Caroline Fischer received her PhD summa cum laude in 2020.
 She had a scholarship for the Junior Teaching Professionals Programme of Potsdam Graduate School.
 In 2017/18 she was a Fellow in the Free Knowledge Programme of Wikimedia Deutschland, Stifterverband and Volkswagen Foundation.
 She writes about Open Science in public administration research in her blog.